dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Chilling Grip**: 2 turns.
 Targeted enemy in sight immediately takes light cold damage, ignoring armor.

 **Conjure Ammunition**: 7 turns.
 Spawns a full quiver of a type of ammo corresponding to an equipped ranged weapon (if no ammo is equipped, spawns a Belt of Knives).
 This ammo will have a small enhancement bonus determined by spellpower.
 This object is temporary and will disappear between levels.

+**Premonition**: 6 turns.
+When cast, the game remembers the complete state of the level that instant.
+Play continues normally for a short duration, except that the player has a un-removable "premonition" buff for a short duration.
+When the buff expires or the player dies, the game returns to the state when premonition was cast.

 **Wind Step**: 4 turns.
 Causes targeted creature (including the player) to gain the Wind Step buff for a short duration.
 This buff makes movement instant on a 2 turn cooldown, grants Flight, and grants a moderate dodge bonus.